Vermont Route 225

 Vermont Route 225 (VT 225) is a short 1.59 mi state highway in Grand Isle County, Vermont, United States.
-It runs from U.S. Route 2 (US 2) north of Alburgh and runs due north to the Canada–US border, where it becomes Quebec Route 225, from which it derives its number.
+It runs from U.S. Route 2 (US 2) north of Alburgh and runs due north to the Canadian border, where it becomes Quebec Route 225, from which it derives its number.
 The route is entirely within Alburgh in Grand Isle County.
 The entirety of VT 225 is maintained by the town of Alburgh.

 Route 225 most practically serves as part of a connection between Vermont and the city of Saint-Jean-sur-Richelieu in Quebec, located about 50 km southeast of Montreal, Quebec.
+Quebec Route 225 ends in Sainte-Anne-de-Sabrevois, roughly 8 mi from Saint-Jean-sur-Richelieu.

 Route description

-Vermont Route 225 is essentially a northern spur of U.S. Route 2, which approaches running northward through the town of Alburgh.
+VT 225 is essentially a northern spur of US 2, which approaches running northward through the town of Alburgh.
 US 2 turns westward towards its final approach to New York, and VT 225 begins to the north.
-The route only intersects two through roads: a short former alignment of US 2 literally mere yards long, and Blair Road, a secondary road which parallels Route 225 northward to the border.
+The route only intersects two through roads: a short former alignment of US 2 literally mere yards long, and Blair Road, a secondary road which parallels VT 225 northward to the border.
 Both of these intersections occur within a quarter mile of VT 225's southern terminus.
-Route 225, appropriately named Border Road, runs almost directly north to the Canada–US border at the Alburgh–Noyan Border Crossing, only passing a few isolated homes along the way.
+VT 225, appropriately named Border Road, runs almost directly north to the Canadian border at the Alburgh–Noyan Border Crossing, only passing a few isolated homes along the way.
 Upon crossing the border into Quebec, the road becomes Quebec Route 225.